iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_selconditions.md

 # Conditions of sorting the valid values

 ## Description

 **Conditions of sorting the valid values** - allows you to limit the selection of objects by reference that are valid for binding in this reference attribute.

-Filter of sorting the valid values is used in the meta class for the attributes of the "Reference" and "Collections" types.
+Filter of sorting the valid values is used in the meta class for the attributes of the reference and collection types.
 The filter sets the conditions to limit the sample of objects.
 Conditions are imposed as a list of consecutive operations.

 ### Available operations: